robinsones/dsp/resources/automated_conda_setup/README.md

 If the Conda directory exists and can be determined to be a Conda installation, a new environment will be created.
 If the directory does not appear to be a Conda installation, the script will quit.

-To run the script, set the variables below, make it executable with `chmod +x setup_conda.sh` and run the script from the command line with `./setup_conda.sh`.
+The script can be downloaded and run from any directory to which you have write access.
+To run the script, set the variables below.
+The Conda installation path (`env_path`) can be relative or absolute.
+Then make the script executable with `chmod +x setup_conda.sh` and run the script from the command line with `./setup_conda.sh`.

 ```bash